Strega (novel)

 After the critical acclaim and commercial success of his first novel Flood, Vachss was contacted by Robert Gottlieb, then editor-in-chief of the New York publishing house Alfred A. Knopf, and signed a contract with an advance of US$175,000 for Strega.
-The novel subsequently won the 1988 Grand Prix de Littérature Policière, a prestigious French award for mystery and crime novels, and the 1989 Falcon Award by the Maltese Falcon Society of Japan.
+The novel subsequently won the 1988 Grand Prix de Littérature Policière, a French award for mystery and crime novels, and the 1989 Falcon Award by the Maltese Falcon Society of Japan.